shaikh-ma/Jupyter-Notebook-Learnings/README.md

 **Most useful Kyeboard shortcuts**

 A  - Add a code cell above the current cell
-B  - Add a code below the current cell
+B  - Add a code cell below the current cell
-DD - Delete the curret code cell
+DD - Delete the current cell
 M  - Convert a CODE cell to MARKDOWN cell
 Y  - Convert a MARKDOWN cell to CODE cell
 H  - Display all the available Keyboard Shortcuts